aparna-ks/EDA/README.md

 # EDA
-Preliminary EDA on Telecom Churn dataset using Python
+Preliminary EDA on datasets using Python